Preparation of finding the right buyer

 Finding that sweet spot requires a careful and objective evaluation of your opportunity as well as its context and potential buyers.

 First consider that while many influencing factors are at play, there are consistently three key seller priorities that affect the approach to targeting.
 As the seller, you are likely seeking maximum value, on a short timeline, with the transaction completed as confidential as possible.

-With these three priorities in mind — value, speed, and confidentiality — you might intuitively conclude that a sale process should be very targeted, and approach a shorter list of potential buyers.
+With these three priorities in mind — value, speed, and confidentiality — you might intuitively conclude that a business sale process should be very targeted, and approach a shorter list of potential buyers.

 In fact, it may even be the case that you’ve already been approached by a potential buyer whos looking to buy your company.
 You may be considering exclusive talks with thissingle buyer, which at first glance could successfully achieve all three of your objectives.